-- □ Any work that has been assigned by their teacher (a deposit box will be in each classroom to minimize handling) - $\Box$ A backpack containing: - A cloth mask (strongly recommended for JK to gr.3 students, mandatory for gr.4 to gr.12 students) to be used on the bus and in the school - Snacks (nut-free) - > All required utensils for lunches and snacks - A Lunch (nut-free) that a child can open independently; no microwaves will be available.
+- □ Any work that has been assigned by their teacher (a deposit box will be in each classroom to minimize handling) - $\Box$ A backpack containing: - Snacks (nut-free) - > All required utensils for lunches and snacks - A Lunch (nut-free) that a child can open independently; no microwaves will be available.
 A thermos is recommended for warm/hot items - A full water bottle or personal refillable bottle.
 Water fountains are closed for drinking, personal bottles can be refilled at bottle filling stations, where available. - Any special learning materials, including digital devices (Ipad, Laptop), or special education supports (grips for their pencil, sensory ball, etc.)